MarkArranz/foobar-withgoogle/journal.md

 ## Challenge 4.2: "Escape Pods"

     It's a good thing bunnies are relatively small and light.
 You're pretty sure they're packing the escape pods well past the legal maximum occupancy.

+## Level 4 Completed

+    Oh no!
+You escaped Commander Lambda's exploding space station -- but so did the Commander, and Lambda is definitely not happy with you.
+Lambda is chasing you in a heavily-armed starfighter, while you and the bunny workers are stuck in these lumbering escape pods.
+It'll take all your wits and cleverness to escape such a hare-y situation, so you'd better hop to it!

+# Level 5